Representing model inadequacy: A stochastic operator approach: Chemical mechanism models

 Similarly, the backward rates are given by

 Finally, the ODEs for the molar concentrations are

 The rate coefficients $k$ are generally functions of temperature, and may follow a given empirical form depending on the specific reaction.
-A common form is the Arrhenius Law,

-for some prefactor $A$, activation energy $E$, and universal gas constant $R^{\circ}$.
-Another common form is the modified Arrhenius,

-with the additional constant $b$.
-The Arrhenius or modified Arrhenius forms are often used in the literature to describe the forward rate coefficient, and this is true in the example problem in \S~\ref{sec:ex}.
+A common form is the Arrhenius Law, $k(T) = A e^{-E/(R^{\circ}T)}$, for some prefactor $A$, activation energy $E$, and universal gas constant $R^{\circ}$.
+Another common form is the modified Arrhenius, $k(T) = A T^{b} e^{-E/(R^{\circ}T)}$, with the additional constant $b$.
+These expressions are often used in the literature to describe the forward rate coefficient, and this is true in the example problem in \S\ref{sec:ex}.
 However, the backwards rate coefficients are usually not specified.
 Instead, these are determined from the equilibrium constant which depends only on the thermodynamics of the reaction.
 See~\cite{steinfeld98} for details.

 Given a reversible reaction and the forward rate coefficients, there are various software libraries which will solve for the backwards rate coefficients.
 In this work, a chemistry software library called Antioch (A New Templated Implementation of Chemistry for Hydrodynamics) was used to set up the chemical model, query thermodynamic information, and solve for the reverse reaction rates \cite{antioch}.